SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ..
 Other rejected headings included range-based, enumerator-based, container-based sequence-based and for-each.

-For-each statements allow a block of code to be executed once for each item in a collection that conforms to the ``Sequence`` protocol.
+Collection-based for statements allow a block of code to be executed once for each item in a collection that conforms to the ``Sequence`` protocol.

-A for-each statement has the general form:
+A collection-based for statement has the general form:

 .. syntax-outline::